More Than 40 Years Of Experience In Probate Disputes

 - How do extended family members, stepchildren, etc. figure as beneficiaries?

-As an experienced Westchester County will objections lawyer, I have worked with many individuals and families to help resolve probate disputes.
-My law firm is located in White Plains, New York, and I provide legal counsel for people seeking to probate a will or object to the admission of that will in Westchester County and surrounding counties in the New York City Metro Area.
+I have worked with many individuals and families to help resolve probate disputes.
+My law firm, David I. Grauer, Attorney at Law, is in White Plains, New York, and I provide legal counsel for people seeking to probate a will or object to the admission of that will in Westchester County and surrounding counties in the New York City Metro Area.

 Common Causes Of Probate Objections

-When a person writes a will, the intent is to ensure that his or her final wishes will be carried out.
-A will is a legal document, and the probate court needs to authenticate that document and provide legal authority, so the fiduciaries or agents charged with the responsibility carry out the instructions of the decedent.
+When a person writes a will, the intent is to ensure that their final wishes will be carried out.
+A will is a legal document, and the probate court needs to authenticate that document and provide legal authority so the fiduciaries or agents charged with the responsibility carry out the instructions of the decedent.
 Unfortunately, people often forget or forego updating their wills as their circumstances change over the years.

 In other instances, the language of the will may be too vague or potentially discriminatory, leaving out heirs or benefactors who may properly pursue legal claims to receive a distribution of the decedent’s assets.
-In addition, it may also be possible to claim that the decedent was coerced into drafting or changing his or her will, without the capacity to understand the consequences.
+In addition, it may also be possible to claim that the decedent was coerced into drafting or changing their will, without the capacity to understand the consequences.

 Call me to discuss your concerns.
 I extend a free phone consultation, and I offer flexible and individualized appointments.
 I promise to be responsive to your questions and concerns throughout your case.
 I will keep you apprised of the progress of your case and return phone calls and emails as quickly as my schedule allows.
-Call me toll free at 877-517-0648 or contact my office by email for a free telephone consultation.
-I offer flexible appointment hours to meet at my office in White Plains.
+Call me at 914-269-2419 or contact my office by email for a free telephone consultation.